CorporateRewards/docs-myrewards/source/index.html.md

 This endpoint is designed to list all of a user’s transactions in json format.
 The points transactions will be debits and credits with a description field.
-Each transaction carries with it the points balance for a user as a result of this transaction.
-This means that in order to find a user’s current balance you will need to identify the most recent transaction in this list and the balance field will be the users current balance.

 All transactions listed in the response will be ordered so as to have the most recent transaction last in the list.